MasqueCrow/StudentRegistrationMVC/README.md

 # Student Registration

-Developed Student Registration portal for an assignment to learn full-stack Java with Spring Boot.
+Developed Student Registration portal for an assignment to learn full-stack Java with Spring Boot

 ### Functionality
 1. Built Student Portal using Spring MVC with Thymeleaf as Java Template to load the View component